Architecture of Charleston, South Carolina

 The architecture of Charleston, the largest city in the US state of South Carolina, has English and Barbadian influences.

 Architectural styles

 Charleston Single House

 The Charleston single house is the city's most famous architectural style.
-The house is built with the longer side perpendicular to the street, and normally has a piazza on the south side to take advantage of the prevailing winds.
+The house is built with the longer side perpendicular to the street, and normally has a piazza on the south or west side to take advantage of the prevailing winds.

 Tallest buildings

 The zoning requirements of Charleston discourage tall buildings, and folklore states that no building can be taller than the tallest church steeple, which is that of St. Matthew's Lutheran Church.
 Therefore, Charleston has no skyscrapers by the modern definition, although the first building described as such was the eight-story People's Office Building, completed in 1911.

 Bridges

 Charleston has many bridges over the Ashley, Cooper, Stono, and Wando rivers due to the city's peninsular geography.
 Particularly noteworthy is the Arthur Ravenel Jr. Bridge, which at the time of its construction was the longest cable-stayed bridge in the Western Hemisphere.